-Persistent pelvic pain Rapid weight gain (2 lbs or more per day)
+Persistent pelvic pain Abdominal fullness Difficulty breathing Decreased urination Rapid weight gain (2 lbs or more per day) Nausea/vomiting Diarrhea

-Abdominal fullness Nausea/vomiting

-Difficulty breathing Diarrhea

-Decreased urination

 If you develop any of these symptoms during the 1-4 weeks after the hCG injection, contact the office immediately.
-After hours or on holidays call the Doctors Directory at 438-9622.
+After hours or on holidays call the Doctors Directory.